hellorahat/CrossComputeTools/DataAnonymizer/Phase1/Iteration1/input.md

 { csv }

 ## Step 2: Specify Columns to Suppress
 #### Input the names of the columns here.
 Each column should be in a separate line.
-Specify characters to suppress by adding a column followed by an integer.
+Specify characters to suppress by adding a colon followed by an integer.
 For example - ColumnName:3
 - 0 (or no integer) indicates that all characters will be suppressed
 - An integer n indicates to suppress the first n characters